Gwigzz/banWords/README.md

 Simple and fast PHP ban bad words you want

-You need to set the list of bad words in 'BadWords'
+You need to set the list of bad words in 'BadWords.php'

 #### Require
 * PHP >= 7.4